Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The installation process should be secure but I think it sounds a little fiddly.
 There is a holder that you need to engage to attach and detach the cup properly.
 There are some complaints about the strength of the suction so either this fixture isn’t very reliable or the cup itself just isn’t strong enough.
 With that said, there is a mother in the Amazon reviews considering purchasing a second one.
 So, it seems to parents either love or hate this mirror.

-Size is important when choosing the best mirror for your car.
+Size is important when choosing the best mirror for your car with no headrests.
 That is why this next option will catch the eye of parents.
 Munchkin claims that this new model is 55% larger than their original option.
 The change does seem to be a beneficial one because parents appreciate the wide view and say that it is easy to see in their rearview mirror.
 This one probably works best as a mirror for rear-facing child seats because of that size.
 There is also a 360-degree pivot – a feature that does seem to be the most popular approach with these cheaper models.

-The low price of this mirror does mean that you won’t get a lot of features but and there is no guarantee over the strength of the plastic mirror.
+The low price of this backseat mirror does mean that you won’t get a lot of features but and there is no guarantee over the strength of the plastic mirror.
 The terms shatterproof and crash-tested don’t appear in the listing.
 Still, parents haven’t had too many issues here.
 The suction is good enough for most parent’s expectations and there is a lock mechanism to keep it in place.